 Lana Pajdas 7 June 2023

 min Read28 July 2022

 Between 1853 and 1870 Paris has been renovated and modernized by Georges-Eugène Haussmann, commonly known as Baron Haussmann.
 This prefect of the Seine Department of France was chosen by Emperor Napoleon III to carry out a massive urban renewal program of new boulevards, parks, roads and railway stations.
-One of them was Saint Lazare train station, which became a frequent subject of Claude Monet’s paintings.
+One of them was the Saint Lazare train station, which became a frequent subject of Claude Monet’s paintings.

-The artist always wanted to be remembered as a painter of the ‘modern’ world.
-He painted a dozen canvases which attempt to portray all facets of the station.
+The artist always wanted to be remembered as a painter of the “modern” world.
+He painted a dozen canvases that attempt to portray all facets of the station.
 They all have similar themes – the play of light, the smoke of the train shed, the billowing clouds of steam, and of course, the locomotives.
-Of these twelve paintings, Monet exhibited between six and eight of them at the third Impressionist exhibition of 1877, where they were among the most discussed paintings exhibited by any of the artists.
+Of these 12 paintings, Monet exhibited between six and eight of them at the third Impressionist exhibition of 1877, where they were among the most discussed paintings exhibited by any of the artists.

-This is how the station looks like now – unfortunately not that spectacular like in the 1870s.
+This is how the station looks like now – unfortunately not as spectacular as in the 1870s paintings.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!